 Information services staff provide technical support and email accounts for partner library systems in the region.
 Since electronic access to information is rapidly changing library services, regional library staff are continually investigating technological advances that could further improve services to Southern Maryland.

 Delivery of Information

-The regional library also functions as the access point for delivery of materials from the State Library Resource Center in Baltimore and electronic information through Sailor and other networks.
+The regional library operates a Monday-through-Friday delivery service which transports materials between all the public libraries and the two colleges in the area.
+It also functions as the access point for delivery of materials from the State Library Resource Center in Baltimore and electronic information through Sailor and other networks.

 The regional library provides training for the staff of partner libraries in our state-of-the-art training facilities.
 Training is available in reference services, electronic reference, collection development, technology, youth services, management, supervision, leadership, customer service, marketing and many other areas.
 An expanding number of e-learning opportunities are also available.

 The regional library also provides an orientation for all new library staff and trustees.

 The regional library provides a center for interlibrary loan within the region.
 Customers seeking materials unavailable at their local libraries may request books, periodicals and information through this service.
 Customers also can return borrowed materials to any of the public library branches in the region, no matter where the materials originated.